kosmonautdnb/WatcomGL/README.md

-es# Software OpenGL for WatcomC, DJGPP on DOS and any C/C++
+# Software OpenGL for WatcomC, DJGPP on DOS and any C/C++

 #### Just include and link:
   GL.H